DesignMuseumGent/dmg-resolver/readme.md

 # RESOLVER  - DESIGN MUSEUM GENT
-Node-based service to maintain a healthy upstream for the [REST-API](https://github.com/oliviervd/dmg-rest-api) of Design Museum Gent.
+Node-based service, part of the museum data infrastructure, to maintain a healthy upstream for the [REST-API](https://github.com/oliviervd/dmg-rest-api) of Design Museum Gent.

 ## WHAT IT DOES.
 * each week (on sunday) the museums' postgres database is vetted for inconsistencies and errors - to ensure a healthy upstream.